zaproxy/zaproxy-website/site/content/docs/getting-further/authentication/make-your-life-easier.md

 If you are testing your own app then seriously consider what options you have you making it easier for you to test it using automation.

+### Disable Popups

+If you can then disable any popups in your application, for example ones that ask the user to accept cookies, or sign up to a newsletter.
+These can make it harder for ZAP to explore the app.

 ### Test with the ZAP Desktop

 Although you probably want to use authentication in automation it is still much easier to test it in the ZAP Desktop.